Sunday, August 30, 2015

 “The Friendly Stars”

 I’ve been thinking for a while that it would be fun to revisit the City Lights/Urban Astronomer objects and see how they look to me today.
 There are admittedly a few more miles on the old eyeballs, which now deliver more than a trace of astigmatism, but I have much more observing experience, considerably more even than when I rewrote the City Lights essays into a book after the turn of the century.
 Certainly, my telescopes are better than the humble homemade 6-inch Dobsonian I used on that 1993 summer's night.
 And my skies are considerably better than they were downtown where I did much of the book's observing.
-Not worlds better, though, but that is the point of City Lights astronomy.
-“What can you see from your backyard?”
+Not worlds better, though, but that is the point of City Lights astronomy: “What can Isee from my backyard?”

 In addition to wanting to revisit my urban objects, I had another agenda.
 I am looking forward to a busy star party season this fall attending several, at least, regional events.
 I plan to drive to every one of ‘em—Deep South, Peach State, Maybe Chiefland, too—and I will most assuredly take a telescope with me.
 Which telescope?
 Whether I go visual or video, I’ve decided that will be my C11 and GEM mount.
 That being the case, I needed to check the rig out, since the last time I’d used it had been, almost unbelievably, last February during a somewhat abortive Chiefland expedition.

-Or was I?
 The Celestron C11 has always been the queen of SCTs for me.
 More practical than a C14, but with a big aperture advantage over a C8.
-And there has also always been a certain something else about the C11, a certain je ne sais quoi that has nothing to do with the telescope’s optics.
+And there has also always been a certain something about the C11, a certain je ne sais quoi that has nothing to do with the telescope’s optics.
 In addition, I was loath to sell a C11 with a carbon fiber tube.
 It’s beautiful and it reduces temperature induced focus shift and they don’t make them like that anymore.
 Finally, my C11 was one of the last made by Celestron as an American company (Tasco, contrary to popular belief, was an American company), and somehow that further endeared Bertha to me.
 OK, OK, I’d keep her, but I’d have to fix her.

 How the heck would I do that?
 Simple: G-E-M. I’d put Bertha on a German equatorial mount, which would, I hoped, kill two of those metaphorical birds with one stone.
 Dispensing with the heavy fork would make the telescope easier to transport, and being on an equatorial mount would improve my tracking.
 Yes, I had a wedge and could have run Bertha in EQ mode, but the difficulty of mounting that big scope on a wedge made it something I never did.
 It was a two person operation, and even with a helper was not something I cared to do often.
 Or at all.